-• Inspect your houseplants.
-Some may be waking up from their winter’s sleep and may be in need of additional watering or fertilization.
+- Inspect your houseplants.
+Let’s be honest, you’ve been indoor gardening all winter, so this can be easy to leave off your march garden goals list!
+However, some houseplants may be waking up from their winter’s sleep and may be in need of additional watering or fertilization.
 Look for any sign of pest or disease and treat promptly.

-• Notice and appreciate the subtle ways that your garden is waking up — different bird sounds in the morning, tiny buds on the ends of your tree branches, the appearance of bulb foliage poking their heads out of the ground, slightly warmer temperatures (or maybe “less chilly” is more appropriate).
+- Notice and appreciate the subtle ways your garden is waking up – different bird sounds in the morning, tiny buds on the edge of your tree branches, the appearance of bulb foliage poking their heads out of the ground, slightly warmer temperatures (or maybe ‘less chilly’ is more appropriate.)

-• Set a goal to learn a new gardening skill this year by creating a Gardening Bucket List.
-Write down a list of dreams for skills you’d like to acquire — cultivating mushrooms, introducing a beehive, adding fruit to your edible garden, or raising chickens.
+- Set a goal to learn a new gardening skill this year by creating a gardening bucket list.
+Write down a list of dreams or skills you’d like to acquire; cultivating mushrooms, introducing a beehive, adding fruit to your edible garden, or raising chickens.